 Cognitive Distortions – Unhelpful Thinking Styles (Common)

 Cognitive distortions (or ‘unhelpful thinking styles’) are ways that our thoughts become biased.
 Different cognitive biases are associated with different mental health problems.
 Accordingly, helping clients think in a more balanced way is a core component of cognitive behavioral therapy (CBT).
-This information handout describes 10 of the most clinically-relevant cognitive biases: all or nothing thinking, disqualifying the positive, emotional reasoning, jumping to conclusions, labeling, magnification and minimization, mental filter, overgeneralization, personalizing, and “should” statements.
+This information handout describes 12 of the most clinically-relevant cognitive biases: all or nothing thinking, catastrophizing, disqualifying the positive, emotional reasoning, jumping to conclusions, labeling, mental filter, overgeneralization, self-blame, “should” statements, social comparison, and thought-action fusion.

 Download or send